binarylinuxx/hyprsettings/README.md

 # INSTALL

-# DEPENDS
-- python 3.11+
-- python Gobject
-- gtk4
-- Adwita Theme As default(or you may force it use your prefered GTK by modifying Source Code.)

 >[!NOTE]
 > The GIT version is currently the most stable due to the young age of the project, so if you want the newest
 > bugfixes for now,
 > it's in your best interest to clone the REPO
 > and install with *make*

+# DEPENDS
+- python 3.11+
+- python Gobject
+- gtk4 not later
+- Adwita Theme As default(or you may force it use your prefered GTK by modifying Source Code.)

+after install required depends process with:

 1)
 ```